mgechev/revive/RULES_DESCRIPTIONS.md

 _Description_: This rule warns when errors returned by a function are not explicitly handled on the caller side.

-_Configuration_: black-list of function names
+_Configuration_: function names to ignore

 Example: